rikivillalba/data.table-es-tasks/vignettes/es/datatable-secondary-indices-and-auto-indexing.md

 # 2:  2014    10    31        -2       -25      EV    EWR    XNA      160     1131     6
 ```

-=====* There are no flights connecting "JFK" and "XNA".
-Therefore, that row is
-skipped in the result.=====
+* There are no flights connecting "JFK" and "XNA".
+Therefore, that row is skipped in the result.

 ## 3. Auto indexing

 First we looked at how to fast subset using binary search using *keys*.
-Then we
-figured out that we could improve performance even further and have cleaner
-syntax by using secondary indices.
+Then we figured out that we could improve performance even further and have cleaner syntax by using secondary indices.

 That is what *auto indexing* does.
-At the moment, it is only implemented for
-binary operators `==` and `%in%`.
-An index is automatically created *and* saved
-as an attribute.
-That is, unlike the `on` argument which computes the index on
-the fly each time (unless one already exists), a secondary index is created
+At the moment, it is only implemented for binary operators `==` and `%in%`.
+An index is automatically created *and* saved as an attribute.
+That is, unlike the `on` argument which computes the index on the fly each time (unless one already exists), a secondary index is created here.
-here.

 Let's start by creating a data.table big enough to highlight the advantage.